kmodipa/simple-mvc/README.md

 # simple-mvc
-Building a simple mvc with php
+Building a simple web based mvc with php
+The application is suppose to be able capture images using the devices camera